proudpie/SSMU-Net/README.md

 The selection of hyper-parameters is based on the original text of our paper.
 (The overall impact is not significant.)

 ## Classification maps
-two types:

-groundtruth
-overall image
+two types: the image with ground truth and the overall image

-Please modify the dataloader for different types of classification results' visualization.
+Please modify the dataloader for different types of classification results' visualizations.